sasl09/sasl09/README.md

 BI/Data analysis projects that focus on Sales Optimization, Real Estate, Human Behavior, Social Trends and Customer Segmentation.

 ## 🌱 I’m currently learning ...  <br>
-Advanced Python techniques for data science.
+Advanced Python techniques for data science. <br>
-Machine learning and AI tools to enhance my data analysis capabilities.
+Machine learning and AI tools to enhance my data analysis capabilities. <br>
-More about cloud-based databases and data warehousing solutions.
+More about cloud-based databases and data warehousing solutions. <br>
 More about cloud computing and big data tools like AWS and Google Cloud.

 ## 👯 I’m looking to collaborate on ...  <br>